 The Many Types of Internet Traffic

 Internet traffic comes in many shapes and sizes, but at the core of it, it really comes down to 2 different types.
-Their is free traffic, and there is paid traffic.
-Within these to traffic methods, their are many sub-types of traffic.
+There is free traffic, and there is paid traffic.
+Within these two traffic methods, there are many sub-types of traffic.

 Free Internet Traffic

-So how do you rank in search engines, well by performing some search engine optimization, or SEO. you search for low competitive keywords in your industry, and you start building content around them.
-Eventually the websites will pick this up and start moving you up the search engine rankings as your site gains authority.
+So how do you rank in search engines, well by performing some search engine optimization, or SEO? your search for low competitive keywords in your industry, and you start building content around them.
+Eventually, the websites will pick this up and start moving you up the search engine rankings as your site gains authority.

-Other free traffic comes from places such as social media, PR releases, posting and linking on relevant blogs, and other types of link building.
+Other free traffic comes from places such as social media, PR releases, posting and linking to relevant blogs, and other types of link building.

 Paid Internet Traffic

 Paid internet traffic also comes in many forms.
 There is search engine advertising, banner ads, social media ads, solo ads, etc…

 The one thing all of these have in common, is that you are paying for them so that you can scale your business.
 The idea is to pay some amount of money for some traffic to your website or offer, or whatever you want people to see, and hopefully, you make more money then you spent on that traffic.